 Many certifications are nationally recognized, but yes, some occupational licenses vary from state to state.
 If you hold a license or certification in one state but plan on relocating, it would be wise to see if they map over to your new state.
 To learn more about credentialing requirements as they relate to Army COOL, visit their website.

 We can only speak for our Army Credentialing Assistance students, but right now they have shown interest in our IT certifications and our Project Management Certification, which matches up with their Army IT or project management duties while in service.
-Down the line we expect service members and veterans with medical experience to look at our healthcare certification programs, too.
+Down the line we expect service members with medical experience to look at our healthcare certification programs, too.

 Absolutely.
 Recruiters and counselors can use it to help soldiers figure out what military experience translates into civilian credentials.
 Credentialing organizations like us also need to know the ins and outs of the program so that we can help our Army Credentialing Assistance students figure out which certification programs make the most sense.
-Lastly, employers also find it valuable since there are many specifically seeking service members and veterans to fill key roles within their respective organizations.
+Lastly, employers also find it valuable since there are many specifically seeking service members to fill key roles within their respective organizations.